JimDesu/basis-lang/spec.md

 ## 10. The Obligation System

 Basis provides two related top-level declaration forms that govern resource-obligation tracking.
-A **`.resource`** governs an obligation that must be discharged within the frame that acquired it — a strictly local duty.
-A **`.promise`** governs an obligation that may travel beyond its acquiring frame and be discharged in the future.
+A **`.resource`** governs an obligation that must be discharged within the scope that acquired it — a strictly local duty.
+A **`.promise`** governs an obligation that may travel beyond its acquiring scope and be discharged in the future.
 The two share a single underlying model; `.promise` is `.resource` extended with escape.
 This section develops them in that order: §10.1–§10.9 develop `.resource` in full, and §10.10–§10.16 add only what escape requires.

 ### 10.1 Motivation

 A resource carries a duty to be discharged at the end of its useful life: allocator-issued storage to be returned, a transaction to be committed or rolled back, a capability to be relinquished, a secrets buffer to be overwritten, stream-cipher material to be consumed.
 The obligation system tracks that duty and guarantees it is met.
 A **source** is the operation that incurs the duty, generating an obligation borne by the value it produces; a **sink** is the operation that discharges it.

 The system governs only what needs it.
-A slot introduced with `#` over a buffer-backed type is owned by its frame — its lifetime is evident from the indentation, and the frame reclaims it on retirement with no user action and nothing to track.
+A slot introduced with `#` over a buffer-backed type is owned by its frame — its lifetime is evident from the indentation, and it is reclaimed at the end of its scope with no user action and nothing to track.
 The obligation system covers the rest: values whose discharge is a distinct act, meaningful in its own right rather than a frame reclaiming its own storage.

 The system confers a **linear obligation**: a duty discharged exactly once and never silently dropped.
 It is a property of a value's *acquisition*, not of its type.
 The same `^Node` is obligated when it comes from a malloc-style allocator and unobligated when it comes from an arena — where the arena itself, not its individual items, carries the obligation.
 Linearity attaches to the duty, not to the value: an obligated value may be read, moved, and copied as its type otherwise permits, and a copy is unobligated.
 The system does not police aliasing.

-A `.resource` is the **local** form: the obligated value must be discharged within the frame that acquired it.
-It cannot be returned, stored into a longer-lived structure, or otherwise made to outlive its origin.
+A `.resource` is the **local** form: the obligated value must be discharged within the scope that acquired it.
+It cannot be returned, stored into a longer-lived structure, transferred to an enclosing scope, or otherwise made to outlive that scope.
 This is the right form for an obligation whose deferral is meaningless or dangerous — a secrets buffer that must be overwritten before its storage can be introspected, or storage drawn and released within a single operation.
-Because everything happens in one frame, a `.resource` is the simpler case in every respect.
+Because everything happens in one scope, a `.resource` is the simpler case in every respect.

 ### 10.2 The `.resource` Declaration